csmertx/dotfiles/README.md

 ![dotfiles](Screenshot_20220209_192807.png "Kubuntu secondary monitor 21-12-05")

-# Here Be Dragons? (previously: @csmertx)
+# Here Be Dragons

-- Scripts require careful eye for variables, etc.  The older stuff was due to 4GB of RAM, and grade school DOS nostalgia.
+- For scripts: variables may need adjustment.
+The Imgur album is from when I was limited to 4GB of RAM.

 - [Imgur album | 20+ screenshots](https://imgur.com/a/VXpYHBM)